Inapplicability of the TVOR Method to USHMM Data Outlier Identification: TVOR Preliminaries and USHMM Dataset

+{Experimental work in \mbox{\cite{BanEle21}} begins by successfully demonstrating TVOR on synthetic datasets and subsets of the German 1939 census data, which --- by design --- satisfy the assumption of shared probability distributions across histograms.
+The method performs well on these experiments, recognizing the outlying histograms successfully.}

-After an initial theoretical discussion of TVOR and experiments on synthetic data and data constructed by subsets of the German census of 1939 \citep{Sta40}, the work in \citep{BanEle21} focuses on the dataset compiled from the United States Holocaust Memorial Museum (USHMM) lists of Holocaust victims.
-The vast majority of the data used in the experiments of \citep{BanEle21} is provided by the authors online at \citep{BanEle20}.
+The later part of \cite{BanEle21} focuses on the dataset compiled from the United States Holocaust Memorial Museum (USHMM) lists of Holocaust victims.
+The vast majority of the data used in that experiment is provided by the authors of \cite{BanEle21} online, in \cite{BanEle20}.
 All the data that we use in our experiments is contained in that repository.

-The full dataset consists of years of birth for more than 3.6 million individual records across 7601 lists.
-The lists are obtained from historical documents of varying provenance, including ghetto inhabitant lists, death lists, concentration camp lists, and census records \citep{USH}.
-The experiment in \citep{BanEle21} pays particular attention to the list of victims of the Jasenovac concentration camp, marked in the USHMM records by ID 45409 \citep{USHJ}.

-While the full USHMM lists often contain many details about the victims, the dataset considered in \citep{BanEle21} is concerned only with their years of birth, with a partial exception of the Jasenovac list, where victim records are further divided by ethnicity into multiple sublists.
-These sublists do not seem to be available at the authors' dataset repository \citep{BanEle20}, but they are illustrated in detail in \citep{BanEle21}.
+The full dataset consists of years of birth for {more than 3.6 million} individual records across {7106} lists.
+The lists are obtained from historical documents of varying provenance, including wedding announcements, ghetto inhabitant lists, death lists, concentration camp lists, and census records {\mbox{\cite{USH,Afo20}}}.
+The experiment in \cite{BanEle21} pays particular attention to the list of victims of the Jasenovac concentration camp, marked in the USHMM records by ID 45409 \cite{USHJ}.
+In addition to the full Jasenovac list, it also considers its multiple sublists, with victim records separated by ethnicity.
+These sublists do not seem to be available {in repository} \cite{BanEle20}, but they are described in detail in \cite{BanEle21}.

-Each of the 7601 lists in \cite{BanEle20} forms a natural histogram, where each bin corresponds to a particular year of birth, between $1850$ and $1945$, resulting in $N=96$ total bins.
-We note that some of the lists contain a small number of obviously impossible dates of birth, as mentioned later; in our experiments, following the figures in \citep{BanEle21}, we a priori remove all years not in the interval $[1850,1945]$.
+Each list in the dataset forms a natural histogram, where each bin corresponds to a particular year of birth.
+Some of the lists contain a small number of obviously impossible dates of birth, as discussed later; in our experiments, following the figures in \cite{BanEle21}, we a priori remove all years prior to $1850$ or after $1945$, resulting in $n=96$ bins {and a total of 3~619~428 records}.